fjwright/Run-REDUCE-0/UserGuide.md

     set REDUCE=D:/Program Files/Reduce

 Otherwise, Run-REDUCE looks in the standard places for a REDUCE installation.
-On Microsoft Windows, it looks for the folder `\Program Files\Reduce` on all accessible drives.
+On Microsoft Windows it looks for the folder `\Program Files\Reduce` on all accessible drives.
+On Ubuntu Linux it assumes that package information is under `/usr/share/reduce` and executable files are under `/usr/lib/reduce`.

 ## The Main Window